FrancescoXX/free-Web3-resources/README.md

 - [Arweave](https://www.arweave.org/) Arweave enables you to store documents and applications forever.
 - [Filecoin](https://filecoin.io/) Filecoin is an open-source, public cryptocurrency and digital payment system intended to be a blockchain-based cooperative digital storage and data retrieval method.
 - [IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.
-- [Swarm](https://ethersphere.github.io/swarm-home/) Swarm is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack that aims to provide a decentralized and redundant store for dapp code, user data, blockchain and state data.
-Swarm sets out to provide various base layer services for web3, including node-to-node messaging, media streaming, decentralised database services and scalable state-channel infrastructure for decentralised service economies.
+- [Swarm](https://ethersphere.github.io/swarm-home/) Swarm is a distributed storage platform and content distribution service, a native base layer service of the Ethereum web3 stack that aims to provide a decentralized and redundant store for dapp code, user data, blockchain, and state data.
+Swarm sets out to provide various base layer services for web3, including node-to-node messaging, media streaming, decentralized database services, and scalable state-channel infrastructure for decentralized service economies.

 ## Indexing